You do not have JavaScript Enabled on this browser. Please enable it in order to use the full functionality of our website.

 • Summative Assessment—comprehensive evaluation of learning outcomes, including acquisition of knowledge and skills, at the culmination of an educational experience (e.g., course, program)

 Programs are advised that the Praxis exam is designed to be taken by individuals who have at least completed all academic and clinical work and often are in longer-term clinical placements or clinical fellowships (i.e., graduates of the program, rather than students).
-This philosophy was set forward by the Educational Testing Service in a letter to programs in 2007 along with an attachment on proper use [PDF].
+This philosophy was set forward by the Educational Testing Service (ETS) in a letter to programs in 2007 that included a description of the proper use of the examination.
 Therefore, programs are advised that use of the Praxis exam as a summative assessment may not be appropriate.

 About ASHA